17 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m having vivid dreams.
 Normal?
 A: Yes.
-Hormonal shifts + sleep disruption + emotional processing = vivid dreams.
-Common themes: water, animals, birth, missing child.
-Not predictive [2].
+Hormonal shifts, sleep disruption, and emotional processing often combine to produce vivid dreams.
+Common themes include water, animals, birth, or a missing child — and they’re not predictive [2].

 Q: Is lower back pain normal?
-A: Very common.
-Relaxin hormone loosens joints, posture shifts, weight gain.
-Prevention: core strengthening, supportive shoes, pregnancy pillow, avoid heavy lifting.
-Mention to OB if severe [1].
+A: It’s very common.
+The relaxin hormone loosens your joints, your posture shifts, and weight gain adds strain.
+Prevention comes from core strengthening, supportive shoes, a pregnancy pillow, and avoiding heavy lifting.
+Mention it to your OB if it becomes severe [1].

 Q: When can I find out the sex?
-A: Often visible on anatomy scan (18-22 weeks).
-Some providers offer early sex determination via NIPT (10+ weeks) with ~99% accuracy [1].
+A: It’s often visible on the anatomy scan, between 18 and 22 weeks.
+Some providers also offer early sex determination through NIPT from 10 weeks on, with about 99% accuracy [1].

 For Dads

-- Build the hospital bag starter list — not packing yet, but draft.
-Comfortable clothes, phone charger, snacks, change of clothes, toiletries, going-home outfit for baby.
+- Start a hospital bag list — you’re not packing yet, but draft one now.
+Think comfortable clothes, a phone charger, snacks, a change of clothes, toiletries, and a going-home outfit for the baby.
 Make it a project.

-- Take a hospital tour — most your area hospitals offer free tours.
-Washington, Eden, UCSF Benioff.
-Book 24-28 weeks; spots fill.
+- Take a hospital tour — most hospitals offer free tours.
+Look into Washington, Eden, or UCSF Benioff, and book for around 24 to 28 weeks since spots fill up.

-- Begin infant care class research — “Daddy Boot Camp,” “New Dads,” “Caring for Your Newborn.” your area Dad’s Group, your church community may have.
+- Begin researching infant care classes — look for “Daddy Boot Camp,” “New Dads,” or “Caring for Your Newborn.”
+Your local Dad’s Group or church community may have options too.

-- Read The Expectant Father Ch.
-11-12 — second trimester deepening, “real” feelings, body changes of pregnancy.
+- Read The Expectant Father, Chapters 11-12 — they cover the deepening second trimester, those “real” feelings, and the body changes of pregnancy.

-- Pray for skeletal and fat development — bones hardening, brown fat building for temperature regulation post-birth.
+- Pray for skeletal and fat development — your baby’s bones are hardening and the brown fat is building, preparing for temperature regulation after birth.

 Sources